mautic/mautic-documentation/pages/03.Setup/01.how-to-install-mautic/docs.en.md

 **Add screenshot**

-Any critical issues that could block installing Mautic are highlighted in red.
+Highlighted in red are any critical issues that could block installing Mautic.

 Proceeding with the installation requires entering the appropriate database credentials.
 If this is a new installation, turn off the option to back up existing tables.